 E) Fix “Page Not Found” 404 Errors by Redirecting URLs

 Following a link that leads to a 404 page with the text “Error: Not Found” is essentially a dead end.
-And nobody likes being stuck in a dead end – especially your audience.
+And nobody likes being stuck in a dead end — neither search engine spiders, nor your audience.
 So it’s in your interest to fix these broken or missing pages and re-engage your users as soon as you can.

 First of all, download your backlink profile using a tool like Monitor Backlinks.
-Backlinks that are pointing to a pesky 404 error page will be highlighted, so sieve them out and head to your Google Analytics dashboard to find out how many page views the 404 error page gets.
+Backlinks that are pointing to a pesky 404 error page will be highlighted, so head to your Google Analytics dashboard to find out how many page views the 404 error page gets.

-You never know – you might find that you’re turning away 300 visitors each month because they’re arriving on your site with a dead end!
+You might find that you’re turning away 300 visitors each month because they’re landing on a 404 page!

-Keep those users around by using an SEO plugin like Redirection to redirect URLs of broken links to fully functioning pages.
+Keep those users around by using an SEO plugin like Redirection to redirect URLs of broken links to 200s.
 You’ll want to redirect the broken page to the next, most relevant page to make sure they’re not frustrated with landing on a totally different page than they expected.

 Here’s an example:

-Redirecting broken pages to new URLs will boost user experience, while also regaining any “link juice” from those pages.
-It’s a win-win for everyone involved!
+Redirecting broken pages to new URLs will boost user experience, while also regaining any link equity (or link juice) those pages were passing.